The Authorization System

 "You committed to enhanced authorization controls on every CAPA closure.
 Show me how the closures since the response demonstrate that commitment."

 The team produces an Audit Defense Brief covering every CAPA closure since the response date.
-Each one has a DDR.
-Each DDR cites the response commitment as the governing standard.
+Each one has an IRR.
+Each IRR cites the response commitment as the governing standard.
 The agency reads the brief.
 The pause — the one that gets cited — never happens.

 Authorization Capacity